 Requirements for on-campus presence

-- Training: All employees working on campus are required to complete EHS 2019 - Return to Campus Health and Safety Training COVID-19.
+Training: All employees working on campus are required to complete EHS 2021 -HERO Act Designation of COVID-19 as an Airborne Infectious Disease Compliance Training.
 When you are registered to return to campus the course will automatically be assigned in CULearn.
 Faculty and staff are expected to complete the course prior to returning to or on their first day of in-person work on campus.
 To take a refresher of the course, go to the ME tab in CULearn and “relaunch” the program.

-- Self-monitoring: Employees are no longer required to complete a Daily Check health assessment each day before arriving on campus.
-Note: Employees working at Cornell Health and patients visiting Cornell Health are required to complete the Daily Check.
+- Self-monitoring: Employees are required to complete a Daily Check health assessment each day before arriving on campus.
 Each employee contributes to the health and well-being of our campus so if you are ill, do not come to campus.
 Instead, take steps to seek care with your primary care physician.

 Workplace Exposure Assessment